 PD101 : Personal Development I -- These courses focus on the fundamentals of personal leadership.
 Students will study characteristics of effective leadership, and the evolution of leadership behaviors.
 The course contains an introduction to leadership principles and examines the concept of leadership styles, traits, and types.
 Students will conduct assessments of their own unique set of leadership traits to identify strengths and weaknesses of their own styles and learn how to effectively employ their leadership abilities.
 Students will analyze leadership roles in the regiment and in the college's student organizations to expand their leadership "tool bag" and to demonstrate that leadership is both an art and a science.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Each course is Rec.
 1, Cr.
 0.5.

 PD102 : Personal Development I -- These courses focus on the fundamentals of personal leadership.
 Students will study characteristics of effective leadership, and the evolution of leadership behaviors.
 The course contains an introduction to leadership principles and examines the concept of leadership styles, traits, and types.
 Students will conduct assessments of their own unique set of leadership traits to identify strengths and weaknesses of their own styles and learn how to effectively employ their leadership abilities.
 Students will analyze leadership roles in the regiment and in the college's student organizations to expand their leadership "tool bag" and to demonstrate that leadership is both an art and a science.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Each course is Rec.
 1, Cr.
 0.5.

 PD201 : Personal Development II -- This course is designed to expose sophomore students to organizational leadership tenants and to assist them in their development of good positive leadership traits.
 The roles and responsibilities of a leader in the maritime environment are always changing, but one thing remains the same - behind every success in the maritime industry there is a leader who is willing to embrace and conquer challenges.
 The course will identify the different styles, techniques, and images of a successful leader while incorporating how to develop and fine tune students' leadership skills.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Each course is Rec.
 1, Cr.
 0.5.

 PD202 : Personal Development II -- This course is designed to expose sophomore students to organizational leadership tenants and to assist them in their development of good positive leadership traits.
 The roles and responsibilities of a leader in the maritime environment are always changing, but one thing remains the same - behind every success in the maritime industry there is a leader who is willing to embrace and conquer challenges.
 The course will identify the different styles, techniques, and images of a successful leader while incorporating how to develop and fine tune students' leadership skills.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Each course is Rec.
 1, Cr.
 0.5.